-The District lies entirely within the extraterritorial jurisdiction of the City.
-Under prior Texas law, a municipality could annex and dissolve a municipality utility district located within its extraterritorial jurisdiction without the consent of the District or its residents.
-Under Senate Bill 6 approved by the 85th Texas Legislature First Special Session, amending Sections 43.001 et seq. effective December 1, 2017 (the "Annexation Legislation"), certain municipalities (generally, those municipalities wholly or partly located in a county with a population of 500,000 or more) may annex a special district only if (i) such annexation has been approved by a majority of those voting in an election held for that purpose within the area to be annexed, or (ii) if the registered voters in the area to be annexed do not own more than 50% of the land in the area, a petition has been signed by more than 50% of the landowners consenting to the annexation.
-Notwithstanding the preceding sentence, the described election and petition process does not apply during the term of a strategic partnership agreement between Liberty Hill and the District specifying the procedures for full purpose annexation of all or a portion of the District.
-As of the most recent federal decennial census (2010), the population of Williamson County, in which the City lies entirely, was less than 500,000.
-However, the United States Census Bureau's most recent estimate puts the population of Williamson County at 547,545; therefore, it is reasonably anticipated that the 2020 federal census will put the population of Williamson County above 500,000, thus triggering the Annexations Legislation's stricter voter approval and/or landowner consent requirements discussed above.
+The District is located entirely within the extraterritorial jurisdiction of the City.
+Under prior Texas law, a municipality could annex and dissolve a municipal utility district located within its extraterritorial jurisdiction without the consent of the District or its residents; however, under House Bill 347 approved during the 86th Regular Legislative Session ("HB 347"), a municipality may annex a district with a population of less than 200 residents only if: (i) the municipality obtains consent to annex the area through a petition signed by more than 50% of the registered voters of the district, and (ii) if the registered voters in the area to be annexed do not own more than 50% of the land in the area, a petition has been signed by more than 50% of the landowners consenting to the annexation has been approved by a majority of those voting in an election held for that purpose within the area to be annexed, and (ii) if the registered voters in the area to be annexed do not own more than 50% of the land in the area, a petition has been signed by more than 50% of the landowners consenting to the annexation.
+Notwithstanding the foregoing, a municipality may annex an area if each owner of land in the area requests the annexation.
+As of May 1, 2019, the District had an estimated population of 1,386, thus triggering the voter approval and/or landowner consent requirements discussed above.
+The described election and petition process does not apply, however, during the term of a strategic partnership agreement between a municipality and a district specifying the procedures for annexation of all or a portion of the District.
+See "THE BONDS - Source and Security for Payment."